-Thursday, April 18, 2024
+Thursday, November 21, 2024

 Ishiwatari and Mori Interview (Blazblue)

 In the world of hardcore fighting games, everyone has heard of Guilty Gear.
-We got a chance to sit down with Daisuke Ishiwatari, often credited as one of the creators of Guilty Gear, and Toshimichi Mori, character designer and one of the creators for BlazBlue.
+We got a chance to sit down with Daisuke Ishiwatari, often credited as one of the creators of Guilty Gear, and Toshimichi Mori, character designer and one of the creators of BlazBlue.

 T-ONO: The story has always been an important part of fighting games.
 Since both Guilty Gear and BlazBlue have story modes, how much thought did you put into the story?